What is modeling?

 What is self-talk?

-In self-talk, the tutor intentionally describes what they are thinking, seeing, hearing, touching, or doing.
-The teacher links words to actions: "I'm giving each of you a handful of animal crackers.
+In self-talk, the tutor intentionally describes what they think, see, hear, touch, or do.
+The teacher links words to actions: "I'm giving you a handful of animal crackers.
 I am placing the crackers in a pile in the center of your napkins."
-These words are said while the tutor actively passes out the snack, making words like "handful," "placing," and "pile" come alive for the children.
+These words are said while the tutor actively passes the snack, making words like "handful," "placing," and "pile" come alive for the children.

-Self-talk is NOT merely using "I" statements, such as, "I am going to tour the zoo tomorrow, and I will feed a giraffe!
+Self-talk is NOT merely using "I" statements, such as, "I will tour the zoo tomorrow, and I will feed a giraffe!
 I love giraffes.'"
 Why would statements like this be less effective?
 In this example, a child may not know the word "tour" or "giraffe."
-Abstractly, these words are said and not made concrete by mapping them to what the child can currently see or experience.
+Abstractly, these words are just said and not made concrete by mapping them to what the child can currently see or experience.

 Include positive self-talk comments on the AAC system to address the behavior!